sahib/misc/performance/3_memory.rst

 **Stack** is...

-* ...can be reasoned about during compile time
 * ...cleaned up automatically on return
 * ...bound to a function call
 * ...preferred if possible.
+* ...can be reasoned about during compile time
+* ...good for small amounts of data.

 **Heap** is...